SFH-Foundation/sfhfoundation/docs/gatherings-volunteer/index.md

 Join us from the comfort of your own home for the next talks, which you can find scheduled below.
 Follow the link provided to set a reminder for yourself when each talk premieres.

-The next conversation with Shaykh Fadhlalla Haeri will focus on the meaning of life as reflected in the Noble Quran.
-Shaykh Fadhlalla will answer many questions around why the Muslim world has not been able to create a just, fair, and equitable society, where the citizens of this society are empowered and economically and spiritually enriched.
+The last conversation with Shaykh Fadhlalla Haeri focused on the meaning of life as reflected in the Noble Qur'an.
+Shaykh Fadhlalla answered many questions around why the Muslim world has not been able to create a just, fair, and equitable society, where the citizens of this society are empowered and economically and spiritually enriched.

 <div markdown="1" class="card article sidebar center">